pmcder/node-twitter-bot/readme.md

 This bot is built in node.js and uses the Twitter API to search twitter programatically. </br>
 I have built this with a minimum of external libraries in order to further explore node.js itself.
-This is also makes the project accessible to those learning to code.
+This also makes the project accessible to those learning to code.
 I have tried to explain everything step by step in the comments and in this readme.

 ## Next steps
 I plan to build this out by building functionality for hitting all the different Twitter API endpoints